joelvaneenwyk/huginn-wiki/Deployment-with-Capistrano,-Unicorn,-and-nginx.md

 Follow these steps:

+* Edit your Gemfile and add the following:

+    group :production do
+      gem 'unicorn'
+    end

+    group :development do
+      gem 'capistrano'
+      gem 'capistrano-unicorn', :require => false
+      gem 'rvm-capistrano'
+    end

 * Setup a place for Huginn to run.
 I recommend making a dedicated user on your server for Huginn, but this is not required.
 Setup nginx or Apache to proxy pass to unicorn.
 There is an example nginx script in `doc/deployment/nginx/production.conf`.
 * Setup a production database on your server for Huginn.
 * Copy `doc/deployment/unicorn/production.rb` to `config/unicorn/production.rb` and replace instances of *you* with the correct username for your server.